tdubs42/tdubs-express-react-template/README.md

 Full-stack template for an:
 * express server protected by CORS and helmet
-* DB and REST API functionality powered by knex
+* DB and REST API functionality powered by knex and sqlite3
 * a frontend served up with React and axios

 ![npm](https://img.shields.io/npm/v/tdubs-express-react-template?style=for-the-badge)